dhay/onenote2xml/README.md

 The package contains Python (3.9+) modules for reading and parsing Microsoft OneNote files (`.one` sections and `.onetoc2` notebooks).

+## Gotchas

+- In order to extract images and inline attachments, you need to go into OneNote settings and choose `General->Sync->Auto Sync Attachments`
+- Microsoft has different formats for OneNote files.
+This project does *NOT* know how to parse the files exported from the OneNote web interface.
+Use the `.one` files stored in the backup directory.
+  * Mac
+    - Go to Settings -> Backups
+    - Select `Back Up Changed Notes Now` or `Back Up All Notebooks Now`.
+    - Click `Open Backup Folder` to identify where the `.one` files are stored.

 ## Contents

 All OneNote parser code is in [ONE](ONE/README.md) directory and its subdirectories.